EPCCed/ATI-ResComp-Service-docs/index.rst

 The ATI Research Computing Service is a data science platform hosted by EPCC for the Alan Turing Institute.

-This documentation is based on the `Cirrus Documentation <http://www.cirrus.ac.uk/docs/>`_ which itself draws on the `Sheffield Iceberg Documentation <https://www.sheffield.ac.uk/wrgrid/iceberg>`_and the documentation for the `ARCHER National Supercomputing Service <http://www.archer.ac.uk>`_.
+This documentation is based on the `Cirrus Documentation <http://www.cirrus.ac.uk/docs/>`_ which itself draws on the `Sheffield Iceberg Documentation <https://www.sheffield.ac.uk/wrgrid/iceberg>`_ and the documentation for the `ARCHER National Supercomputing Service <http://www.archer.ac.uk>`_.

 The ATI Research Computing Service currently consists of: